UNNATURAL:

 The Risks of Inadequate Sleep

 When the industrial revolution replaced the dim, flickering light of fires, lamps, and candles with the artificial daylight of electric lighting, the sleep centers in the human brain ceased to take their cues from the rising and setting of the sun.
-Instead, humanity quickly lost its ancient connection to the celestial rhythms of daylight and darkness that govern the behavior of all other forms of terrestrial life.
+As a direct result of the proliferation of brilliant electric light, humanity lost its ancient connection to the celestial rhythms of daylight and darkness that govern the behavior of all other forms of terrestrial life.
 No longer connected to these natural rhythms, human sleep has taken a back seat not only to the demands of work but also to the temptations of social life and electronic entertainment.
-As a result, sleep disorders have become commonplace and chronic, and the unnatural patterns of sleep in modern life have reached the point where they now pose a serious risk to human health.
+As a result, sleep disorders have become commonplace and chronic, and the unnatural patterns of sleep in modern life have reached the point where they have become a serious risk to human mental and physical health.

-Ruining Our Health by Finding Comfort in Food
+Ruining Our Health by Seeking Comfort in Eating

 Overfed Yet Malnourished